spatialos/UnrealGDK/SpatialGDK/Documentation/content/glossary.md

 ### Actor handover
 Handover is a new `UPROPERTY` tag.
 It allows games built in Unreal (which uses single-server architecture) to take advantage of SpatialOS’ distributed, persistent server architecture.
 See [Actor and entity property handover between server-workers]({{urlRoot}}/content/handover-between-server-workers.md).

+### Dynamic Typebindings
+To enable the network stacks of Unreal and SpatialOS to interoperate, we've implemented [Dynamic Typebindings]({{urlRoot}}/content/dynamic-typebindings.md). `Dynamic Typebindings` operate at runtime so your that your iteration speed is not affected despite your network code running on a completely different represenetations than Unreal's.

 ### Cross-server RPCs
 These handle the scenario where a [server-worker](#workers) needs to execute an operation on an Actor that another server-worker has [authority](#authority) over.
 When a cross-server RPC is invoked by a non-authoritative server-worker, the execution is routed through SpatialOS to the authoritative server-worker - this authoritative server-worker executes the RPC.
 (See the documentation on [Cross-server RPCs]({{urlRoot}}/content/cross-server-rpcs)).